Students with children

 Postgraduate research students

-An application should be made for a period of interruption of studies to cover the period of maternity leave, normally for 16 weeks (for both maternity and adoptive leave), but may be less if the individual so wishes, and may be extended for up to one year.
-The maximum period of paternity leave normally allowed is 4 weeks.
+An application should be made for a period of interruption of studies to cover the period of maternity leave, up to one year.
+The maximum period of paternity leave normally allowed is 4 weeks, unless it is for shared parental leave.

-For Home/EU research students in receipt of a stipend, contracts should include provision for up to 16 weeks paid maternity or adoptive leave (unless the funder stipulates a longer period); if the costs of maternity leave are not met by the funder, Departments/Divisions are asked to make suitable financial provision.
+For Home/EU research students in receipt of a stipend, contracts should include provision for up to 39 weeks paid maternity or adoptive leave (unless the funder stipulates a longer period); if the costs of maternity leave are not met by the funder, Departments/Divisions are asked if they can cover an appropriate leave payment.

-An application for an interruption of studies for maternity, adoptive or paternity leave must be made to the Registry in advance of any application for funding.
+An application for an interruption of studies for maternity, adoptive or parental leave must be made to Registry via the student's academic department in advance of any application for funding.

 If you are an International student holding a tier 4 visa and planning to take maternity leave this may have an impact on your visa status.
 Depending on the circumstances, you may be required to leave the UK during this period of absence.
 If you are in this situation we would urge you to contact the International Student Support Team as soon as possible to discuss your options.
 International students holding a scholarship should also inform their funder of their pregnancy or planned interruption and comply with any requirements made by that body.